cooleoooo66/nes-roms/README.md

-#nes-roms
+# nes-roms
-For The SNES ON https://js.betahub.ga
+For The NES ON https://js.betahub.ga